data-mie/dbt-course/labs/lab1.md

 ### 1. Re-factor your current model by creating two new staging models

-So far, we've created one model.
+So far, we've created one `customers` model in the [pre-course work](../pre-course/pre_course.md).
 That model references two raw tables from our warehouse and 'cleans' up some of that data.
 Create two new models, `stg_ecomm__orders` and `stg_ecomm__customers`, that do that clean-up.
-Then, re-factor our existing model to reference those staging models.
-If you did not create an order model already, you will need to create one.
+Then, re-factor the existing `customers` model to reference those staging models.

 <details>
   <summary>👉 Section 1</summary>